• Skip to main content

 • Leave cherries wrapped separately until serving time.

-• Before serving stir in cherries and pecans, if desired.
+• Before serving stir in cherries.

 Nutrition

-Calories: 142kcalCarbohydrates: 21gProtein: 2gFat: 7gSaturated Fat: 2gPolyunsaturated Fat: 1gMonounsaturated Fat: 3gSodium: 15mgPotassium: 210mgFiber: 3gSugar: 18gVitamin A: 213IUVitamin C: 48mgCalcium: 49mgIron: 1mg
+Calories: 142kcalCarbohydrates: 21gProtein: 2gFat: 7gSaturated Fat: 2gPolyunsaturated Fat: 1gMonounsaturated Fat: 3gSodium: 15mgPotassium: 210mgFiber: 3gSugar: 18gVitamin A: 213IUVitamin C: 48mgCalcium: 49mgIron: 0.4mg

 Tried this recipe?Let us know how it was!